 The vaginal microbiome

-How the tiniest helpers protect the female vagina
+How the smallest helpers protect the female vagina

-In recent years, interest in our microbiome has grown tremendously.
-Not only science, but also the general public is becoming more and more interested in the effects that the tiniest living organisms have on our well-being.
-However, people often only think of the intestine – which is not surprising, since the majority of our little helpers are located there.
+In recent years, interest in our microbiome has grown enormously.
+Not only scientists, but also the general public is becoming more and more interested in the effects that the smallest creatures have on our well-being.
+However, people often only think about the gut – which is not surprising, as the majority of our little helpers are located there.
 However, it should not be forgotten that this is not the only place where microorganisms are important.
-They are also found in another densely populated area, where about 9% of all bacteria in women are found – the vagina.
+There is also a densely colonized area where around 9% of all female bacteria are found – the vagina.

 Dynamic vaginal flora

-The vaginal flora, i.e. the composition of the microbes in the female vagina, the vaginal microbiome, is a dynamic construct.
-It changes several times throughout our lives, and there can also be major differences between individuals and especially ethnic groups.
+The vaginal flora, i.e. the composition of the microbes in the female vagina, the so-called vaginal microbiome, is a dynamic construct.
+It changes several times in the course of our lives and there can also be major differences between people and ethnic groups in particular.
 Nevertheless, the microbiome in our vagina is more stable than in other areas, such as the oral cavity, intestine or the largest human organ, the skin.

-Our vaginal flora is mostly dominated by one or more species of lactobacilli.
+Our vaginal flora is usually dominated by one or more species of lactobacilli.
 These lactic acid bacteria are rod-shaped bacteria that produce the lactic acid that gives them their name.

-The bacteria usually live in a mutualistic relationship with humans.
-This means that both partners derive a benefit from living together.
-In the case of lactobacilli, we give them shelter and provide them with nutrients, and they protect us from disease-causing microorganisms – the so-called pathogens.
-These include bacteria (such as Neisseria gonorrhoeae – the causative agent of gonorrhea), viruses (e.g. HIV) and parasites (e.g. Trichomonas vaginalis).
+Bacteria usually live in a mutualistic relationship with humans.
+This means that both partners benefit from living together.
+In the case of lactobacilli, we give them a home and provide them with nutrients and they protect us from disease-causing microorganisms – the so-called pathogens.
+These include Bacteria (such as Neisseria gonorrhoeae – the trigger of gonorrhea), viruses (e.g. HIV) and parasites (e.g. Trichomonas vaginalis).

 But how do lactobacilli protect us from these pathogens?

-First, lactobacilli produce lactic acid by metabolizing glucose.
-This lowers the pH in the vagina to about 3.5 – 4.5.
+On the one hand, lactobacilli produce lactic acid by metabolizing glucose.
+This lowers the pH value in the vagina to around 3.5 – 4.5.
 This acidic environment strengthens the protective flora and prevents the growth of many pathogens that require a different pH optimum.

 On the other hand, many lactobacilli produce so-called bacteriocins.
-Bacteriocins are proteins released by microorganisms to prevent the growth of other microorganisms.
-In addition, some species of lactobacilli produce hydrogen peroxide, which also has an antimicrobial and therefore beneficial effect on protective flora.
+Bacteriocins are proteins that are released by microorganisms to prevent the growth of other microorganisms.
+In addition, some types of lactobacilli produce hydrogen peroxide, which also has an antimicrobial and therefore positive effect on the protective flora.

 Risks of dysbiosis

 But what happens when this system goes haywire?
-Almost 30% of the female US population suffers from bacterial vaginosis.
-In this case, the proportion of important lactobacilli decreases, allowing other facultative and anaerobic microorganisms to proliferate due to the altered pH conditions.
+Almost 30% of the US female population suffers from bacterial vaginosis.
+This reduces the proportion of important lactobacilli, allowing other facultative and anaerobic microorganisms to multiply due to the changed pH conditions.
 The balance of the microbiota is disturbed.
-This can usually be recognized by symptoms such as strange-smelling discharge, burning during urination, and itching around and outside the vagina.
+This can usually be recognized by symptoms such as strange smelling discharge, burning when urinating and itching around and outside the vagina.

-Bacterial vaginosis is associated with different dangers.
-First, women become more susceptible to sexually transmitted diseases, such as HIV or chlamydia.
+Bacterial vaginosis is associated with various risks.
+On the one hand, women become more susceptible to sexually transmitted diseases such as HIV or chlamydia.
 In pregnant women, the disturbed microbial balance can lead to premature birth or low birth weight.
-There are also studies that suggest a link between disturbed vaginal flora, so-called dysbiosis, and infertility.
-In addition to physical problems, affected women often suffer from psychological stress, as they are ashamed of the smell and therefore avoid sexual relations.
+There are also studies that suggest a connection between disturbed vaginal flora, known as dysbiosis, and infertility.
+In addition to the physical problems, affected women often suffer from psychological stress as they are ashamed of the odor and therefore avoid sexual relationships.

 What causes the imbalance?

 The imbalance of the vaginal microbiome can be caused by various factors.
-It is essential to avoid vaginal douches and perfumed soaps, as they negatively affect the environmental conditions for the good microorganisms.
-But also changing sexual partners, smoking and intrauterine devices, so-called IUDs, lead to an imbalance of the vaginal flora.
+Vaginal douches and perfumed soaps should be avoided at all costs, as they have a negative impact on the environmental conditions for the good microorganisms.
+But changing sexual partners, smoking and intrauterine devices (IUDs) also lead to an imbalance in the vaginal flora.

-In case of a disease and conventional treatment, half of the diseased women have problems again in the following 12 months.
+In the case of a disease and conventional treatment, half of the women with the disease have problems again in the following 12 months.

 Treatment of bacterial vaginosis

-Usually, bacterial vaginosis is treated with antibiotics, either taken orally or applied vaginally.
-However, these often do not show a lasting effect.
-However, the use of antibiotics is always a massive intervention in the microbiome and should be avoided if possible – not only because of the increasing antibiotic resistances.
+Bacterial vaginosis is usually treated with antibiotics that are either taken orally or applied vaginally.
+However, these often have no lasting effect.
+However, the use of antibiotics is always a massive intervention in the microbiome and should be avoided wherever possible – not only because of increasing antibiotic resistance.

-For this reason, more and more research is being done today on probiotics, which are intended to support a natural vaginal flora.
-Probiotics are living microorganisms that, in sufficient quantities, are thought to promise health benefits to the host.
-The following probiotic bacteria are often used singly or as a mixture: Lactobacillus acidophilus, Lactobacillus rhamnosus and Lactobacillus gasseri.
+For this reason, more and more research is being carried out into probiotics to support natural vaginal flora.
+Probiotics are living microorganisms which, in sufficient quantities, are said to provide the host with health benefits.
+The following probiotic bacteria are often used individually or as a mixture: Lactobacillus acidophilus, Lactobacillus rhamnosus and Lactobacillus gasseri .
 However, there are also other mixtures.

-They are often used to accompany antibiotic therapy in cases of bacterial vaginosis.
-However, for reasons mentioned above, antibiotics should only be used in exceptional cases.
-In the long term, more harm than good is done here!
-The results of probiotics research seem promising and possibly reduce the risk of relapse.
+They are often used in conjunction with antibiotic therapy for bacterial vaginosis.
+For the reasons mentioned above, however, antibiotics should only be used in exceptional cases.
+In the long term, more harm than good is being done here!
+The results of probiotics research seem promising and may reduce the risk of relapse.

 The latter is usually the result of a decrease in diversity.
-The fewer diverse bacterial populations present, the more vulnerable the delicate balance.
-In bacterial vaginosis, there is often a massive disruption in the ratio of bacterial populations to one another.
-Even if the populations are subsequently re-established, small amounts of harmful bacteria remain, which can regain the upper hand more quickly than before if further disruption occurs.
-Therefore, a decrease in symptoms is not necessarily an indication that the disease is over.
+The fewer different bacterial populations there are, the more vulnerable the delicate balance is.
+In the case of bacterial vaginosis, there is often a massive disturbance in the ratio of bacterial populations to one another.
+Even if the populations are subsequently re-established, tiny amounts of harmful bacteria remain, which can regain the upper hand more quickly than before if there is a further disturbance.
+Therefore, a reduction in symptoms is not necessarily an indication that the disease is over.

 Taking responsibility for your own health

 Therefore, the following also applies to bacterial vaginosis: prevention is better than cure.
 Probably the simplest method of prevention is to reduce the risk factors mentioned above, for example to stop smoking or to avoid vaginal douches and perfumed soaps.
-However, diet also seems to have an influence.
-Deficiencies in the micronutrients vitamins A, C, E and D, beta-carotene, folic acid and calcium can lead to a dysbalance of microorganisms.
+But diet also seems to have an influence.
+A deficiency of the micronutrients vitamins A, C, E and D, beta-carotene, folic acid and calcium can lead to an imbalance of the microorganisms.

-Curiously, two diets appear to have a positive effect on the health of the vaginal microbiome that are not otherwise associated with a positive effect on “good” bacteria.
-Thus, a diet rich in animal starch, as well as a diet high in fat and low in fiber, can in principle favor the maintenance of the natural vaginal flora.
+Curiously, two diets appear to have a positive effect on the health of the vaginal microbiome that are otherwise not associated with a positive effect on “good” bacteria.
+A diet rich in animal starch and a diet high in fat and low in fiber can, in principle, promote the preservation of natural vaginal flora.
 The decisive factor here is the glycogen content in the vagina.
-Glycogen is a polysaccharide made up of several glucose molecules.
+Glycogen is a multiple sugar that is made up of several glucose molecules.
 It serves as an energy store for humans and animals.

-If the glycogen content in the female vagina is high, sufficient nutrition is continuously available for the lactobacilli to metabolize and use for reproduction.
+If the glycogen content in the female vagina is high, the lactobacilli have a constant supply of food that they can metabolize and use to multiply.
 More animal starch most likely leads directly to an increase in glycogen in the vagina.
-Fat, on the other hand, leads to higher levels of estrogen in the body.
-This hormone is responsible, among other things, for transporting free glycogen into the epithelial cells of the vagina, i.e. the inner lining of the vagina.
-As a result, the sugar store is also increasingly available to the lactobacilli here as a source of nutrients.
+Fat, on the other hand, leads to higher oestrogen levels in the body.
+Among other things, this hormone is responsible for transporting free glycogen into the epithelial cells of the vagina, i.e. the inner lining of the vagina.
+As a result, the lactobacilli have increased access to the sugar store as a source of nutrients.

 Effects of the pill on the vaginal flora

-The contraceptive pill can also have an effect on the vaginal microbiome.
-In Germany, about half of women take the pill for contraception.
-This puts it in first place among the most popular contraceptives, even though it is a drug that interferes intensively with hormone balance and can have massive side effects.
-These include migraines, depressive moods, reduced libido and an increased risk of thrombosis.
+The contraceptive pill can also have an influence on the vaginal microbiome.
+In Germany, around half of women take the contraceptive pill.
+This puts it in first place among the most popular contraceptives, even though it is a drug that interferes intensively with the hormone balance and can have massive side effects.
+These include, for example, migraines, depressive moods, reduced libido and an increased risk of thrombosis.

 The pill can have various effects on the vaginal microflora.
-One potentially positive effect is estrogen-induced accumulation of glycogen in the vagina and consequent support for the growth of lactobacilli.
+One potentially positive effect is the estrogen-induced accumulation of glycogen in the vagina and the resulting support for the growth of lactobacilli.

-On the other hand, the growth of Candida albicans may also be promoted.
-This yeast is present in the majority of people and is usually harmless in low numbers.
+On the other hand, the growth of Candida albicans can also be promoted.
+This yeast is found in the majority of people and is normally harmless in small numbers.
 Among other things, it is kept under control by the lactobacilli and the human immune system.
-However, under certain circumstances, an increased growth of Candida albicans and thus vaginal candidosis can occur.
-In addition to a weakened immune system, this can also be caused by taking the antibaby pill.
-Due to the increased amount of glycogen from the contraceptive pill, the sugar-loving yeast fungi also receive increased nourishment.
-Also, the adhesion of the fungi in the vagina is promoted by taking the drug.
-In addition, the natural protection of the vagina’s immune system against yeast fungi also seems to be reduced.
-Under certain circumstances, taking the drug may prevent bacterial vaginosis but promote vaginal candidosis.
+However, under certain circumstances, increased growth of Candida albicans can lead to vaginal candidiasis.
+In addition to a weakened immune system, this can also be caused by taking the contraceptive pill.
+The increased amount of glycogen caused by the contraceptive pill also provides the sugar-loving yeast fungi with more food.
+Taking the medication also promotes the adhesion of the fungi in the vagina.
+In addition, the natural protection of the vagina’s immune system against yeast fungi appears to deteriorate.
+Under certain circumstances, taking the medication can prevent bacterial vaginosis, but instead promote vaginal candidiasis.

 The vaginal flora should be protected

 A diverse vaginal flora is a highly effective protection against pathogenic bacteria.
-However, the balance should not be destroyed.
-De-stabilization makes women vulnerable to sexually transmitted diseases and, in the worst case, can lead to infertility.
-It is necessary to take responsibility for one’s own health and not compromise the natural state of the vaginal microbiome, but support it with the right micronutrients.
-Probiotics may also be helpful in this regard.
+However, the balance must not be destroyed.
+De-stabilization makes women susceptible to sexually transmitted diseases and, in the worst case, can lead to infertility.
+It is necessary to take responsibility for your own health and not to jeopardize the natural state of the vaginal microbiome, but to support it with the right micronutrients.
+Probiotics can also be helpful under certain circumstances.
 (LS)

 Sources: